malleable-systems/malleable.systems/content/blog/welcome-to-the-lab.md

 If you'd like to add your own voice, please [get in touch][feedback].
 There are many hard problems ahead of us, but I believe we can achieve great things by exploring solutions together.
-The Lab is happy to have contributions of all kinds in whatever state of completion you're comfortable with sharing, ranging from random thoughts you had in the shower through to peer-reviewed research publications.
+The lab is happy to have contributions of all kinds in whatever state of completion you're comfortable with sharing, ranging from random thoughts you had in the shower through to peer-reviewed research publications.
 We aspire to "[work with the garage door up][garage]" and believe